Difference Between Collagen and Hyaluronic Acid

 What is Hyaluronic Acid?

-Hyaluronic acid is a form of a polymer of carbohydrates and is known as the mucopolysaccharide.
-Hyaluronic acid is the common polymer that is synthesized nearly in all living organisms, with one exception that is algae.
+Hyaluronic acid is a form of a polymer of carbohydrates and is known as a mucopolysaccharide.
+Hyaluronic acid is the common polymer that is synthesized in nearly all living organisms, with one exception, that is, algae.

-The word originated from the Greek word ‘hyalos’ that means ‘glass’.
+The word originated from the Greek word ‘hyalos’, which means ‘glass’.

-For the very first time, the hyaluronic acid was isolated from the vitreous of the calf eyes.
+For the very first time, hyaluronic acid was isolated from the vitreous of the calf’s eyes.
 It is considered that an individual weighing an average of 70 kg contains 15 g of hyaluronic acid in its body.

 It helps in the building of intracellular substances in mammals and can be easily found in various tissues and organs such as – synovial fluid, vitreous, skin, heart valves, different tissues – connective, epithelial, and nerve.